P3nguinMinecraft/PenguinAddons/README.md

 # Installation
 #### This module requires ChatTriggers.
 Get it here: **[ChatTriggers Mod](https://www.chattriggers.com/)**

-#### NOTE THAT THE MODULE HAS NOT BEEN RELEASED YET SO THIS WILL NOT WORK
+#### NOTE THAT THE MODULE IS OUTDATED ON ChatTriggers Website, so use Alternate Method

+##### Main Method
-1. Ensure that you have the latest stable release for Forge 1.8.9
+1. Ensure that you have the latest stable release of ChatTriggers for Forge 1.8.9
 2. Launch Minecraft Forge 1.8.9
 3. Go ingame and run `/ct import BalAddons`
 4. ChatTriggers should automatically reload.
 If not, run `/ct load` or restart your game.

-##### Alternate Method:
+##### Alternate Method (the GitHub is more up to date, because CT takes a long time to approve releases)
+1. Make sure that you have ChatTriggers installed and you have launched the game at least once
-1. Go to your .minecraft folder
+2. Go to your .minecraft folder
-2. Navigate to config > ChatTriggers > modules
+3. Navigate to config > ChatTriggers > modules
-3. Download (clone) this GitHub and unzip it
+4. Download (clone) this GitHub and unzip it
-4. Put the folder named "BalAddons" into the modules folder
+5. Put the folder named "BalAddons" into the modules folder
-5. If the game is currently open, run `/ct load` or restart the game.
+6. If the game is currently open, run `/ct load` or restart the game.

 # Features
 ## Commands